 Please use a recent version of Google Chrome, Mozilla Firefox, Safari or Microsoft Edge to get the most out of the experience.Find a modern browser

-UITP is taking this opportunity to launch a series of activities to promote the use of regional and local rail transport.
+UITP is taking this opportunity to launch Keep it Rail!, a series of activities to promote the use of regional and local rail transport.
 Throughout 2021, UITP will organise events and launch new publications and projects to highlight the key contribution of rail transport in citizens’ everyday lives.

 UITP is proud of acting as the platform uniting the various stakeholders related to efficient and sustainable mass transit systems, including rail.
 With close to 250 member rail operating companies coming from over 50 countries from around the world, in addition to organising authorities and suppliers, we have provided a space for immense knowledge creation, sharing and dialogue between these essential players.
 The members must be applauded for their openness and their dedication to advancing rail lines and public transport.

 The Rail Accessibility Day 2021, on 5 October 2021, will raise awareness about the importance of inclusion for the future of sustainable mobility with rail as the backbone, without leaving anyone out.

 It will focus on supporting our most vulnerable customers, restoring confidence in rail travel for everyone, ensuring a seamless and safe journey for all and using digitalisation to foster autonomy.